award96/top-songs-dashboard/README.md

 2) In order to prevent duplicate data in the SQL table "billboard": Query the table to see if there are any rows from that date
 3) Upload the data table straight from the API to SQL

-This portion of the project is complete
+This portion of the project is complete; only thing to do with current dataset is to clean it with symbols in artist names (apostrophes, ampersands, etc.)

 ### Future Work